 Now, just because you can’t fully fund your emergency fund immediately doesn’t mean that you shouldn’t start doing it.
 If you are trying to pay off debt, the very first thing that you want to do is to get yourself a starter emergency fund of at least $1,000.
+Try saving $100 a month, more if you can.
 That way,

 if when an unexpected expense pops up, it doesn’t derail your debt payoff strategy.
 You simply pay for the event out of your emergency fund, fill the fund back up, and keep on rolling with your plan as if nothing happened. #YouGotThis

 So, where do you find this money?
 Easy.
 Go back to your budget and expense tracking.
 Look for a few spots to make some easy cuts, and get rolling!
 Even better, use a free app like Trim to do it for you.
 (You can check out our full Trim review here.)

 Then, just plop that money in a savings account…and you’re good to go!

 God, I LOVE EMERGENCY FUNDS!!!
 Seriously, I love ’em.
 And while I’ve had to dip into mine many, many times over the past few years, I’ve never had to do so with as much regularity as I have over the last few months.
 Without our emergency fund savings, our financial goals would have been derailed (for a while) by all of the emergencies we’ve had to deal with lately.

 You know that old saying about how when it rains it pours?
 Yeah, that is how it has been around our house since about February.
 Here is a list of things that we’ve had to repair since then: